 Pros of Strong Critical Thinking

-- Better judgment in everyday situations
+- More judgment and better judgement in every day situations

-- Improved workplace performance and productivity
+- Increased productivity and workplace performance

-- Stronger analytical and reasoning skills
+- More analytical and reasoning-based skills

 Cons of Poor Critical Thinking